Eligibility: Bachelor’s Degree Programme in Social Services

 Document forgery and misuse may lead to criminal responsibility and belongs to police authority.

-Applicants do not need to submit evidence of English language proficiency.
+Applicants do not need to submit evidence of English or Finnish language proficiency.

 Original qualification certificates